fachryansyah/gomen/README.md

 go build
 ```

+## Info
+Gomen comes like MVC pattern, you can create logic bussines on /app/http/controller.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.